Himalayas: Ecology

 At high altitudes, the elusive and previously endangered snow leopard is the main predator.
 Its prey includes members of the goat family grazing on the alpine pastures and living on the rocky terrain, notably the endemic bharal or Himalayan blue sheep.
 The Himalayan musk deer is also found at high altitudes.
 Hunted for its musk, it is now rare and endangered.
 Other endemic or near-endemic herbivores include the Himalayan tahr, the takin, the Himalayan serow, and the Himalayan goral.
 The critically endangered Himalayan subspecies of the brown bear is found sporadically across the range, as is the Asian black bear.
 In the mountainous mixed deciduous and conifer forests of the eastern Himalayas, red pandas feed in the dense understories of bamboo.
 Lower down, the forests of the foothills are inhabited by several different primates, including the endangered Gee's golden langur and the Kashmir gray langur, with highly restricted ranges in the east and west of the Himalayas, respectively.

 The unique floral and faunal wealth of the Himalayas is undergoing structural and compositional changes due to climate change.
 Hydrangea hirta is an example of floral species that can be found in this area.
 The increase in temperature is shifting various species to higher elevations.
 The oak forest is being invaded by pine forests in the Garhwal Himalayan region.
 There are reports of early flowering and fruiting in some tree species, especially rhododendron, apple, and box myrtle.
 The highest known tree species in the Himalayas is Juniperus tibetica, located at 4900 m in Southeastern Tibet.

-Climate-related concerns

-The video shows the intersection between climate change, the impact on local community and economics on Mount Everest territory.

-Similar to the mountains, the communities living near the Himalayas are experiencing climate change and its negative impacts significantly more than other parts of the world.
-Some of the impacts that the communities are facing include erratic rainfall, flooding, rising temperatures, and landslides.
-These impacts can have extreme negative effects on the villages living in the area especially as the temperatures rise at higher rates than many other places in the world (Alexander et al., 2014).
-There are more than 1.9 million people who are highly vulnerable due to climate change with an additional 10 million people at risk in Nepal.
-Nepal is among the top ten most vulnerable Global South countries due to climate change in the world, standing at number 4 as of 2010 according to the climate change risk atlas.
-According to NAPA (National Adaptation Program of Action) of Nepal, many threats including floods, droughts, and landslides are an imminent threat to the glacial lake area.
-With this in consideration, climate change policy and framework for LAPA (Local Adaptation Plans of Action) were prepared in 2011 primarily focusing on addressing climatic hazards.